paisajes de la memoria

 Part 4: Raising awareness

-Finally, the route leads us to a last high fence that acts as a viewpoint overlooking the Zona Franca.
-After having passed through the other parts of the route, which represent the past of the place and in some way honor it, the final part raises questions about a future that urgently needs to be answered from a clear environmental commitment.
+Finally, the route leads us to a last high fence that acts as a viewpoint overlooking the industrial area of the city.
+After having passed by the other parts of the route, which represent the past of the area honoring it, the final part raises questions about a future that urgently needs to be answered from a clear environmental commitment.

 Fences become higher as they get closer to the industrial area.